 Generative AI offers practical and high-impact solutions across industries tailored to domain-specific demands.

-Generative AI in business process management
+generative AI in business process management

 In the Business Process Management (BPM) industry, generative AI is redefining how organisations design, monitor, and optimise workflows.
 From predictive modelling to hyper-personalised marketing, its implications span across operations, helping businesses streamline performance, improve coordination, and gain competitive advantage.